kuvivek/drivingTheoryInGermany/README.md

 Depending on the motor vehicle, by checking the
 ✅ driver information system
 ✅ oil dipstick
-❌instant fuel consumption display
+❌ instant fuel consumption display
 **Comment**:  An engine oil level that is too low is dangerous, which is why I regularly check the level via the driver information system or with the oil
 dipstick.
 When the indicator light comes on, it is usually already critical.

 538. What causes avoidable noise?
-❌By driving with a roof-rack
+❌ By driving with a roof-rack
 ✅ By sounding the horn as a greeting
 ✅ By firmly slamming doors shut
 **Comment**Noise is a type of environmental pollution that can easily be avoided, e.g. by not honking horns to greet people or slamming doors loudly.

 539. What is the function of your vehicle’s emergency brake assist?
 The emergency brake assist
-❌brakes the speed of my vehicle if the event I accidentally overrun the traffic lane boundary
+❌ brakes the speed of my vehicle if the event I accidentally overrun the traffic lane boundary
 ✅ issues warnings about the immediate risk of a rear-end collision
 ✅ can reduce the risk of injury in the event of an unavoidable collision
 **Comment**Many driver assistance systems are designed for road safety, some for comfort.
 Emergency braking can be vital for survival.